This new autonomous startup has designed its delivery robot to conquer winter – TechCrunch

 The pair have a long history with autonomous vehicles.
 Johnson-Roberson got his start by participating in the DARPA Grand Challenge in 2004 and stayed in academia researching and then teaching robotics.
 Vasudevan’s career had a stint at Ford working on control algorithms for autonomous operations on snow and ice.
 Both work together at University of Michigan’s Robotics Program.

-The REV-1 is lightweight and low cost — there are no expensive lidar sensors on the vehicle — it operates in a bike lane and is designed to travel in rain or snow, Johnson-Roberson, cofounder and CEO of Refraction told TechCrunch.
+The REV-1 is lightweight and low cost — there are no expensive lidar sensors on the vehicle — it operates in a bike lane and is designed to travel in rain or snow, Johnson-Roberson, co-founder and CEO of Refraction told TechCrunch.

-The robot, which debuted on stage at the California Theater in San Jose during the event, is about the size of an electric bicycle.
+The robot, which debuted onstage at the California Theater in San Jose during the event, is about the size of an electric bicycle.
 The REV-1 weighs about 100 pounds and stands about 5 feet tall and is 4.5 feet long.
 Inside the robot is 16 cubic feet of space, enough room to fit four or five grocery bags.

 It’s not particularly fast — top speed is 15 miles per hour.
-But since it’s designed for a bike lane, it doesn’t need to be.
+But because it’s designed for a bike lane, it doesn’t need to be.
 That slower speed and lightweight design allows the vehicle to have a short stopping distance of about five feet.

 Refraction has backing from eLab Ventures and Trucks Venture Capital.